 The end of the digestive tract is the rectum, which acts as a temporary storage area for feces or stool (the waste product of digestive system).
 The rectum holds the stool until defecation occurs.
 During defecation, stool is propelled out through the anus.

 When would anorectal manometry be needed?

 The anorectal manometry test is commonly given to people who have:

-- Fecal incontinence (can’t control bowels, results in leakage of feces)
+- Fecal incontinence (can’t control bowels and this results in a leakage of feces).

 - Constipation (less than three bowel movements a week).